ASugunaKumar/Asugunakumar/README.md

 - 👋 Hi, I’m @Abhishek_SugunaKumar
 - 👀 I’m particularly interested in Artificial Intelligence and Machine Learning, also any field of Computer science in general.
-- 🌱 I’m currently doing postgraduate study in Computer Science (Artificial Intelligence)
+- 🌱 I’m currently doing postgraduation in Computer Science (Artificial Intelligence)
 - 📫 How to reach me - Email: abhishsweet@gmail.com, Mobile - +447594987294

 <!---